sharkweekthings/plastek_3/README.md

  - Some affixes/prefixes most likely need to be properly named through the lang file

  - Flywheel rendering crash is present // someone has reported it as a bug: https://github.com/Engine-Room/Flywheel/issues/290

- - Just enough resources was causing a frequent crash. it’s temporarily removed and may be added back later